30040482/Nostalgia-on-ChromeOS/README.md

 Make a directory titled 'DukeNukem' (or whatever else you want).

-Copy and paste 'eduke32_src_20240217-10554-8afa42e38.tar.xz' from your computer's downloads folder and into 'DukeNukem'.
+Copy and paste 'eduke32_src_20240217-10554-8afa42e38.tar.xz' from your computer's downloads folder and into the 'DukeNukem' directory.

 Enter the directory.